ansonl/mfm/slicer-setup.md

 If you intend to add isolines and using Ironing on the top surface, the standard ironing inset will cover up the isoline color on the outer wall.

-Set Ironing inset to your line width (nozzle diameter) * 1.25 to not obscure the isolines.
+Set Ironing inset to your line width (nozzle diameter) multiplied between 1 and 1.25 to not obscure the isolines.